 Generally, the months of June, July, August, and September have the most favourable weather conditions, with a nice average temperature.
 July is the warmest, while January is the coldest.
 April and August are the driest and wettest, respectively.

-If you need any help or advice then get in touch with out Mont Blanc Tour experts today.
+If you need any help or advice get in touch with us.